jimbro1000/tdd-training-katas/README.md

 ## Lessons on TDD, Syllabus
 * [TDD 101 - how to write a unit test](./Documentation/TDD101.md)
-* The TDD cycle - red, green, red-green-refactor
+* The TDD cycle - red, green, refactor
 * Code coverage - why it matters, how it doesn't
 * The art of letting go
 * Repetition